Primary tabs

 Teaching

 One to one supervision | Students will have their supervisors confirmed at the beginning of their course in October.
-Students are given regular individual research supervision by their supervisor throughout the year.
-They should expect to meet their supervisor for around 60 minutes regularly in the Michaelmas and Lent Terms typically once every two or three weeks.
-The University of Cambridge publishes an annual Code of Practice which sets out the University’s expectations regarding supervision. |
+Throughout the year, their supervisors provide regular individual research supervision.
+Students should expect to meet their Supervisor for around 60 minutes regularly in the first (Michaelmas) and second (Lent) terms, typically once every two or three weeks.
+The University of Cambridge publishes an annual Code of Practice which sets out the University's expectations regarding supervision. |

 ---|---|

-Seminars & classes | Students are expected to attend their taught seminar courses and the Department's research seminars (approximately 12 per term).
-Students typically spend at least 30 hours per term for the first two terms attending mandatory seminars. |
+Seminars & classes | Students are expected to attend their taught seminar courses and the department's research seminars (approximately 12 per term).
+For the first two terms, students typically spend at least 30 hours per term attending taught and research seminars. |

-Lectures | Attending lectures is optional but students are strongly encouraged to take advantage of lectures offered in the Department and other faculties relevant to their research.
-Students will also have access to courses offered by the Language Centre and the Personal and Professional Development. |
+Lectures | Attending lectures is optional, but students are strongly encouraged to take advantage of lectures offered in the department and other faculties relevant to their research.
+Students will also have access to courses offered by the Language Centre. |

-Small group teaching | Students are expected to undertake research training.
-Mandatory courses total approximately six hours in total for the course.
-Mandatory courses can be supplemented with other courses provided by the University, School, Faculty, Department and College.
-It is strongly encouraged that students take advantage of this provision, in consultation with their supervisor. |
+Small group teaching | Students are expected to undertake research training totalling approximately six hours for the course.
+These courses can be supplemented with other courses provided by the University, School, Faculty, Department, and College.
+It is strongly encouraged that students take advantage of this provision in consultation with their Supervisor. |

-Posters and Presentations | Students present their work during the Michaelmas and Lent terms to a supportive forum which will include academic critics as well as their fellow students who collectively provide constructive comment and criticism. |
+Posters and Presentations | Students present their dissertation plans during the second term (Lent) to a supportive forum that includes academic critics and their fellow students, who collectively provide constructive comments and criticism. |

 Feedback

 Students will be provided with feedback via their supervisions, supervisors' termly reports and coursework feedback.
+Students will also be asked to provide feedback to their Student Representative for the Staff and Student Liaison Committee meeting.
+This Committee meets termly.

 Assessment